smcclatchy/introductory-statistics-with-r/_episodes/12-descriptive-calculations.md

 ~~~
 {: .language-r}

 Have a look at the data subset.
+Each row is an observation and each column is
+a variable.

 ~~~